Cherimoya / custard apple = one of my favorite fruits on earth, plus the best fish stew at Surquillo No. 1 Market

 Before I started morning workouts, I always showered at night.
 This logically makes sense: you go out all day and get dirty from being out and about.
 And then you clean yourself before getting into bed.
 That keeps your bed cleaner and means you go to sleep clean.
 Yes, you sweat at night, but that’s a different type of “dirt.”
 Showering at night means that you wash away all the external dirt off you.

 Then, my showering schedule completely had to change once I started working out in the morning.
-There was no way I was going without a shower after sweating buckets during a workout.
+It’s crazy to think about it now, but I started this in early 2013, so that’s over 12 years of morning workouts for me!
+There was no way I was going without a shower after sweating buckets during an AM workout.
 I don’t think my colleagues would have appreciated that, nor would I have wanted to go around cloaked in my own sweat all day at work.
 So I’d shower after my morning workout and head off to the office.
 And at night, because I absolutely hate the idea of showering twice in a day (that’s a real first-world luxury I just could not bring myself to do unless it were totally, totally necessary), I would just forgo a shower and sleep… with all of the outside world I was exposed to dirtying my bedsheets.
 I didn’t love this idea, but again, I wasn’t going to shower twice a day.
 So if I wore sandals and had my bare feet exposed, I would always wash my feet (I suppose this is a very “Asian” practice) after coming home to prevent outside dirt on my feet from dirtying my floors or bed.

 So today, it was extremely hot in New York.
 I was at the co-working space working today and did both drop-off and pickup for Kaia.
 As soon as I got back home, I knew I had to have a (second) shower.
-So I hopped into the shower, quickly washed myself, put on my PJs, and we all had dinner together.
-I always feel a bit precious and uppity when I do a second shower in a day, but with heat like we’re having in New York this week, this would be unavoidable unless I want to skip my morning workout (not happening).
+I was dripping in sweat and sticky all over.
+I hopped into the shower, quickly washed myself, put on my PJs, and we all had dinner together.
+I always feel a bit precious and uppity when I do a second shower in a day, but with heat like we’re having in New York this week (it’s going to hit 100 F!), this would be unavoidable unless I want to skip my morning workout (not happening).

 I like warm weather.
 But i am not a fan of sweltering, 90s+ F heat and humidity.
 This two-showers-a-day-thing hopefully is just temporary.